 One of my biggest fears once I decided to transfer was that I would feel like a freshman all over again.
 However, this fear proved to be entirely false.
 I didn’t feel like a freshman—but, at the same time, I didn’t feel like a regular sophomore either.
 I felt like a sophomore transfer student.
 I was my own unique breed of student, and that was okay.
 I wasn’t as dumbfounded and fearful as the freshmen were, yet I still got a little lost going to class sometimes.
 As a transfer student, it’s okay to not fit into your class year in the same way as everyone else; you can forge your own path through your new college experience.

-6. Getting involved will still be just as easy
+6. Getting involved will still be easy

 Remember the activities fair that was so nicely marketed to you freshman year?
 Yeah, that still happens as a transfer.
 One of the best decisions I made for myself when I transferred was joining Greek life at my new school.
 I went through recruitment with a great group of transfer girls, and we all bonded over how badly we wanted a sorority to make us feel at home.
 Once I received my bid from Kappa Delta, I realized how many other girls in my pledge class (and sorority as a whole) had gone through the transfer process too.
 I immediately felt less alone.
 After I got my Big and had my whole sorority family, I felt like I had a place on campus.
 Whether it’s Greek life, a cappella, club sports, or Model UN, getting involved in your school’s community is the best thing you can do for yourself as a new transfer student.

-As a transfer student, it’s really easy to cling onto anything (or anyone) that makes you feel less alone on your new campus.
-I definitely went through an identity crisis during my first semester as a transfer.
+As a transfer student, it’s easy to cling onto anything (or anyone) that makes you feel less alone on your new campus.
+I went through an identity crisis during my first semester as a transfer.
 So here are a few words of wisdom, from my transfer experience to yours:

 - Remember who you are.
 Make sure your values transfer with you.